MohammadMaftoun/Model-Monitoring-in-Production/README.md

 🚀 Why Model Monitoring Matters

 Deploying a model is only the beginning.
-In production, models are exposed to real-world data that can evolve — and so must your awareness of how the model behaves.
+In production, models are exposed to real-world data that can evolve — and so must your understanding of how the model behaves.
 Without proper monitoring, you risk:

     Model performance decay (concept drift, data drift)